Certain infections and other conditions that inflame the pericardium cause pericarditis.

 Heart surgery (postpericardiotomy syndrome)

-Drugs, including warfarin and heparin (anticoagulants), penicillin, procainamide (an antiarrhythmic drug), and phenytoin (an anticonvulsant)
+Drugs, including warfarin and heparin (anticoagulants), penicillin, procainamide (a drug used to treat abnormal heart rhythms), and phenytoin (an antiseizure drug)

 Unknown (idiopathic or nonspecific pericarditis)

 In people who have AIDS, a number of infections, including tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs, but almost any organ can be involved.
 Tuberculosis... read more and aspergillosis Aspergillosis Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.
 A ball of fungus fibers, blood clots, and white blood cells may form in the lungs or sinuses.
 People... read more , may result in pericarditis.
 Pericarditis due to tuberculosis (tuberculous pericarditis) accounts for less than 5% of cases of acute pericarditis in the United States but accounts for the majority of cases in some areas of India and Africa.
 SARS-CoV-2 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
 Symptoms of COVID-19 vary significantly.
 Two types of tests can be used to diagnose... read more infection infrequently causes pericarditis.

 After a heart attack, acute pericarditis develops during the first day or two in 10 to 15% of people and after about 10 days to 2 months in 1 to 3% (subacute pericarditis).
 Subacute pericarditis is caused by the same disorders that cause acute pericarditis.